isomerpages/moe-sacps/_our-school/School Rules.md

 forging a parent’s, guardian’s signature.
 Forgery is a serious offence.</p>
 <p><strong>5.
 Punctuality</strong>
 </p>
 <p>(5.1) Students must be in the assembly area by 7.25 a.m.
-(5.2) Pupils
+(5.2) Students
 must be punctual for all lessons.
 CCA and other school programmes.
-6.&nbsp;Attendance (6.1) Pupils must attend school regularly.
-(6.2) Pupils must present a valid medical certificate or valid document when absent from school.</p>
+6.&nbsp;Attendance (6.1) Students must attend school regularly.
+(6.2) Students must present a valid medical certificate or valid document when absent from school.</p>
 <p><strong>7.&nbsp;Integrity</strong>
 </p>
 <p>(7.1) Cheating in examinations is a serious offence.
 Students must be